-It is therefore essential to control in a quite general way for geographical fixed effects and time trends.
+It is therefore essential to control in a quite general way for geographical fixed effects and time trends that are related to wind farm proximity and visibility.
 This is done firstly through the restriction to postcodes that have, or will have, visible wind farm developments close by.
-Secondly, postcode fixed effects are eliminated using the withingroups transformation (i.e. differences in the variables from postcode-specific means) and common time effects eliminated by including quarter-specific dummies (i.e. for the 48 quarters spanned by the data).
-Furthermore, in the distance-band version of the specification, separate sets of year dummies for each distance band, j^k <dist<k, are included control for differences in the price trends in these different distance bands (i.e. interactions between $j^k < dist< k$ dummies and year dummies).
+Secondly, postcode fixed effects are eliminated using the within-groups transformation (i.e. differences in the variables from postcode-specific means) and common time effects eliminated by including quarter-specific dummies (i.e. for the 48 quarters spanned by the data).
+Furthermore, in the distance-band version of the specification, separate sets of year dummies for each distance band, $j_k < dist < k$ , are included control for differences in the price trends in these different distance bands (i.e. interactions between $j_k < dist < k$ dummies and year dummies).
 Additional time varying geographical effects are captured by interactions between year dummies, and dummies for categories of postcode elevation (0-25m, 26-50m, 51-100, >100m), slope (0-0.5%, 0.51-1%, 1.01-1.5%, 1.51-2.5%, >2.5%), and aspect (315-45 degrees, 46-135 degrees, 136-225 degrees, 226-316 degrees).
 These terrain variables are potentially important, because wind farm visibility depends on the elevation, slope and direction of the land at the postcode location.
+Some supplementary specifications include region-by-year dummies to control for general spatial trends, where regions are defined by splitting the sample into north, south east and west geographical quadrants.

-Since the specification controls for postcode fixed effects, the estimation method exploits changes in average prices between the post-operation and pre-operation periods and β{k} is estimated from postcodes that have housing transaction observations before and after a wind farm becomes operational.
+Since the specification controls for postcode fixed effects, the estimation method exploits changes in average prices between the post-operation and pre-operation periods and $~eta{k}~$ is estimated from postcodes that have housing transaction observations before and after a wind farm becomes operational.
 However, postcodes that have sales only before, or only after wind farm operations, including wind farms visible at the start of the study period in 2000, form part of the control group and contribute to estimation of the time trends and other parameters that are common across postcodes.
-The estimates of β_k from the within-postcode fixed effects estimator should be interpreted as the average price change between the pre- and post-operation periods, given the time spanned by the housing sales data.
-If there are price changes occurring prior to operation, or continuing after operation, this parameter will not coincide with price change occurring exactly around the time of operation, nor the full long run price effect from the period prior to announcement of wind farm plans to the post-operation period.
+The estimates of $\beta_k$ from the within-postcode fixed effects estimator should be interpreted as the average price change between the pre- and post-operation periods, given the time spanned by the housing sales data (not necessarily the step change in price occurring at the time of operation, nor the full long run price effect from the period prior to planning announcement to the post-operation period).
 Given the data and setting, the within-groups estimator which compares the post-operation average price with the pre-operation average price over the whole sample period, is preferable to a specification using differences between two time periods.
 This is because: a) there is unlikely to be a step-change in prices coincident with wind farm operation, both because price changes evolve slowly, and because there may be pre-operation price changes after announcement; and b) the panel is sparse and unbalanced, with missing periods where there are no price transactions in a given postcode, so working with differences over specific time intervals within postcodes would result in a large reduction in sample size (e.g. a 4 quarter difference can only be observed in postcodes where there happen to be sales observed 4 quarters apart).